mbo0000/nba-sport-airflow/README.md

     def func_job_clean_up(table):
         ...
     ```
 5. Each DAG will trigger another entity's DAG, if applicable.
-The upstream DAG (games entity) is configured to trigger games_statistics DAG as the last step.
+The upstream DAG, games entity, is configured to trigger games_statistics DAG as the last step.
 This is specified in the trigger_dag_id parameter of the entity.
 That said, games_statistics DAG does not have a schedule run and only can be trigger manually or by games DAG.
     ```
     check_dag_downstream = BranchPythonOperator(
         task_id = 'check_dag_downstream'